 The simplest way to describe Substack is as an email newsletter platform.
 Founded in 2017, Substack is a publishing platform that leverages the power of individual creators over media outlets.
 Each creator has their own publication, which allows them to connect directly with audiences without the oversight of a publisher.

-Relatively speaking, Substack is still pretty small: as of November 2021, it had a million paid subscribers.
+Relatively speaking, Substack is still pretty small: as of November 2022, it had more than 1.5 million subscribers.
 However, that’s a dramatic increase over the 250,000 subscribers it had in September 2020.
-The top 10 publications generate $20 million in income each year.
 And interest in Substack is continuing to grow:

 Substack represents a departure from many other social media platforms, which reward novelty and immediate gratification.
 Creators on Substack typically produce long-form, in-depth written content, which requires deep engagement with subjects and topics.
-Substack prides itself on deviating from the “attention economy,” which relies on clickbait and sensationalism.
+Substack prides itself on deviating from the “attention economy.”
 Each Substack functions as a community for its audience, who can post comments and interact with posts.

-Messaging app Telegram was founded in 2013, as a privacy-focused alternative to bigger platforms like Facebook.
-Users can exchange files, photos, videos and more through chats through group chats that can include up to 200,000 people.
+Messaging app Telegram was founded in 2013 as a privacy-focused alternative to bigger platforms like Facebook and Instagram.
+Users can exchange files, photos, videos, and more through chats through group chats that can include up to 200,000 people.
 There are also public Telegram channels, which can attract millions of followers.

-Telegram has grown rapidly in recent years: in January 2021 it was the most downloaded app in the world, and it now boasts 550 million monthly active users.
+Telegram has grown rapidly in recent years: it now boasts 550 million monthly active users, and in December 2022, reached 1 million premium subscribers.
 Recently, it has attracted even more attention for its role in the Russia-Ukraine War.

-Telegram only recently added advertising to the platform in October 2021, and is still running it in test mode.
+Telegram added advertising to the platform in October 2021.
 Ads are limited to public channels, and Telegram has promised not to give advertisers access to personal data or track whether users click on ads.
-Instead of targeting specific user demographics or interests, advertisers can choose the topics, channels and languages for their ad.
+Instead of targeting specific user demographics or interests, advertisers can choose the topics, channels, and languages for their ads.
 Brands can also reach audiences organically by starting public channels or creating chatbots to support customers.

 Unlike LinkedIn, where users have a single headline describing their current role or specialty, Polywork designed for the hustle-culture generation, allowing users to highlight multiple roles, side gigs, passion projects, and specialties.

-Polywork is still technically in test mode, and is invitation-only.
-But it’s exciting to see someone finally shaking up the professional networking space, with a more Gen Z-friendly platform.
-It’ll take a lot to unseat LinkedIn, which has 722 million members.
+It’s exciting to see someone finally shaking up the professional networking space with a more Gen Z-friendly platform.
+It’ll take a lot to unseat LinkedIn, which has 875 million members.
 But Polywork is worth keeping an eye on, as it represents an exciting evolution in professional social networking.

-Launched in 2015, Yubo is a live-streaming app with a focus on friendships and connection, with 650 million users across 40 countries.
+Launched in 2015, Yubo is a live-streaming app with a focus on friendships and connection, with 40 million users (up from 25 million in December 2021).
 Though it was founded in France (bonjour!), 60% of its users are based in Canada and the US.
 And during the early months of COVID, when everyone was stuck at home, Yubo tripled its daily user base.

 Yubo users can create video chats, where the streamers can interact with viewers.
-Users can add each other as friends, which allow them to start individual chats.
+Users can add each other as friends, which allows them to start individual chats.

 This focus is refreshing, given how many platforms have become unsafe spaces where users (particularly women and people of color) face harassment and threats.
 While Yubo doesn’t offer advertising or opportunities for brand partnerships, it’s an example of how user expectations around safety and privacy are changing.